Introduction to Toronto

 Toronto is often referred to as “the most diverse city in the world” and most newcomers love the international atmosphere.
 In today’s complicated world, it’s refreshing to see how open-minded and respectful people can be.

-If you have an accent when speaking English, don’t worry—most people in Toronto do too.
+If you have an accent when speaking English, don’t worry—most people in Toronto do, too.
 This is a city where people from all walks of life can fit in easily and reach their personal goals through hard work, flexibility and perseverance.

 Living in Toronto is also a chance to discover cultures from all over the world.
-If you were considering applying for a Working Holiday to South Korea, Hong Kong, Chile or Portugal, you’ll feel like you’re halfway there in many neighbourhoods!
+If you were considering applying for a Working Holiday Visa to South Korea, Hong Kong, Chile or Portugal, you’ll feel like you’re halfway there in many neighbourhoods!

 What’s the atmosphere like?